biswaroopmukherjee/breadboard-cicero/README.md

 ## How does it work?

 Reads runlog files.
-Writes snippet csv files as well as JSON run objects to a web API.
+Writes snippet csv files as well as JSON run objects to the [Breadboard web API](https://github.com/biswaroopmukherjee/breadboard).
 ## How can I use it?

 Ask me for prebuilt binaries or clone the repo and build it yourself (see below).
 This program must be run on the Cicero control computer.